If needed, you are asked to arrange your own hotel accommodation.

 A cloakroom is located in the main entrance area and is at participants’ disposal during course hours.
 Please be sure to collect all personal belongings at the end of the day.

-Friday evening 12 April a congress dinner will be organised.
+Friday evening 19 March a course dinner will be organised.
 Tickets can be purchased through our online registration system.
 More information will be available here soon.

 The Utrecht Spine Course will take place in the Pink Lecture Hall of the University Medical Centre Utrecht.